 Various commands provide the ability to control what is displayed in the FeatureManager design tree.
-These are the commands:
+They are:

 1. Show or Hide FeatureManager items.

 Click Options from the Menu bar.
 Click FeatureManager from the System Options tab.
 Customize your FeatureManager from the Hide/Show Tree Items dialog box.